Extrapolation of compactness on Banach function spaces: Introduction

-In fact, it was shown in \cite[Theorem 2.36]{Ni22} that \eqref{eq:introxrsmbound} implies \eqref{eq:introxmbound} and the converse is an open problem, see \cite[Conjecture~2.39]{Ni22}.
+In fact, it was shown in \cite[Theorem 2.36]{Ni23} that \eqref{eq:introxrsmbound} implies \eqref{eq:introxmbound} and the converse is an open problem, see \cite[Conjecture~2.39]{Ni23}.

 Instead of using the self-improvement result of \cite{LO10} to the spaces $X$ and $X'$ separately, we will prove a simultaneous self-improvement result to show that if $M$ is bounded on $X$ and $X'$, and the space $X$ is $r^*$-concave and $s^*$-concave for some $1<r^*\leq s^*<\infty$, then \eqref{eq:introxrsmbound} holds for all $1<r\leq r^*$ small enough and $s^* \leq s< \infty$ large enough.
-This is a direct consequence of our second main result. \begin{TheoremLetter} Let $r^*\in(1,\infty)$ and let $X$ be an $r^*$-convex Banach function space over $\R^d$.
+This is a direct consequence of our second result. \begin{PropositionLetter} Let $r^*\in(1,\infty)$ and let $X$ be an $r^*$-convex Banach function space over $\R^d$.
 Then the following are equivalent: \begin{enumerate}[(i)] \item We have $M:X\to X$ and $M:X'\to X'$; \item There is an $r_0\in(1,r^*]$ so that for all $r\in(1,r_0]$ we have

-\item There is an $r\in(1,r^*]$ so that $M:(X^{r})'\to (X^{r})'$. \end{enumerate} \end{TheoremLetter} Theorem~\ref{thm:B} is proved as Theorem~\ref{thm:mainsi} below.
+\item There is an $r\in(1,r^*]$ so that $M:(X^{r})'\to (X^{r})'$. \end{enumerate} \end{PropositionLetter} Proposition~\ref{thm:B} is proved as Theorem~\ref{thm:mainsi} below.
 It relies on a sparse characterization of the boundedness of $M$ on $X$ and $X'$, followed by a sparse self-improvement result based on a novel use of the classical reverse H\"older inequality of Muckenhoupt weights.
 Applying Theorem \ref{thm:B} first to $X$ and then to the resulting space $(X^r)'$ yields \eqref{eq:introxrsmbound} for some $1<r<s<\infty$, see Corollary \ref{cor:si}.
-We note that Theorem~\ref{thm:B} is also of independent interest, as various works use \ref{it:introselfimp3} as assumption, often not realizing that it is equivalent to \ref{it:introselfimp1}.
+We note that Proposition~\ref{thm:B} is also of independent interest, as various works use \ref{it:introselfimp3} as an assumption, often not realizing that it is equivalent to \ref{it:introselfimp1}.